-- [1] In postmodernist fiction, Lodge distinguishes the following categories: transfiction, surfiction, metafiction, new jurnalism, non-fictional novel, faction, fabulation, le nouveau roman, le nouveau nouveau roman, irrealism, magic realism etc. In his opinion, British postmodernism ignores modernist experiments that Joyce, Woolf and Co. thought had despatched for good (Lodge, 1990: 25). - [2] Roland Barthes expresses in Writing Degree Zero (1967) the hope that language can be used in an utopic way and that there are cultural codes that can be trespassed.
+[2] Roland Barthes expresses in Writing Degree Zero (1967) the hope that language can be used in an utopic way and that there are cultural codes that can be trespassed.
 At the beginning of the '70s, he began to see language, the same as Derrida, as a space the metaphoric character of which remains unknown.
-In Empire of Signs (1970), Barthes gives up any claim to describe or analyze reality, mixing cultural forms of an extreme diversity, from haikus to different machines, pieces of a sort of anti-utopic landscape in which everything is surface and nothing is form, and writing becomes a goal in itself.
-In his last text, Roland Barthes par Roland Barthes (1975), concepts do not count for their validity or invalidity, but for their efficiency as a writing tactic. - [3] The two alternative endings in The French Lieutenant's Woman are an excellent illustration of the 'forking paths technique' that McHale (1987: 106-10) considers to be postmodernist par excellence. - [4] Arguing in favour of the metafictional novel and referring to its connections and affinities with other genres, Guido Kums says: "It is also evident that these novels, all to a greater or lesser extent, display this magpie tendency to collect other genres of writing: they all contain letters, diaries, documents with political, philosophical or sociological discourse, and they all parody various styles and fashions of writing (Kums in Bignami, 1996: 153).
+In Empire of Signs (1970), Barthes gives up any claim to describe or analyze reality., mixing cultural forms of an extreme diversity, from haikus to different machines, pieces of a sort of anti-utopic landscape in which everything is surface, nothing is form.
+Writing becomes a goal in itself.
+In his last text, Barthes by Barthes, concepts do not count for their validity or invalidity, but for their efficiency as a writing tactic.

+[3] The two alternative endings in The French Lieutenant's Woman are an excellent illustration of the 'forking paths technique' that McHale (1987: 106-10) considers to be postmodernist par excellence.

+[4] Arguing in favour of the metafictional novel and referring to its connections and affinities with other genres, Guido Kums says: "It is also evident that these novels all to a greater or lesser extent display this magpie tendency to collect other genres of writing: they all contain letters, diaries, documents with political, philosophical or sociological discourse, and they all parody various styles and fashions of writing" (Kums in Bignami, 1996: 153).